Sti2nd/sti2nd.github.io/_drafts/2021-08-26-learnings-from-failed-project.md

 The project was greatly underestimated.
 I am guessing the original estimate was 1/2 of the actual time and cost it should have been.
 Then there was scope creep that we continued to underestimate.
 Some reasons for this were perhaps

 - Customer claimed it was a small system.
 In what must have been a quick and dirty planning phase the planned software was perhaps of medium size; a front-end, a back-end, and the back-end consisting of some microservices and some integrations.
 - Believing new technology and infrastructure would cut the development time.
 Sure, this can be true in the long run, but when the project is already supposed to be done in a short time the overhead of learning new things eats up the time potentially saved.
 Also, new tech often have additional features compared to the old tech, features which often ends up getting used even though they wasn't considered essential in the old tech.
-These new features are essentially scope creep.
-Instead of saving time by using new tech, spend  a bit more time and get more features.
+These new features can be scope creep.
+Instead of saving time by using new tech one spend a bit more time and get more features.
 So the total amount of time spent developing features doesn't go down, but we do get more features per time spent.
 Overall I believe using new tech and infrastructure did not save any time.
 (The new tech could save some cost in the long run, though.)
 - Believing building on an existing codebase would cut the development time.
 This can be true as well, but also comes with overhead in the beginning.
 We did not have anyone that worked on the existing codebase to learn from and the documentation was poor.
 - Scope creep
   - The additional front end.
 What we didn't do when we estimated the additional front end, was to estimate how much work would be needed to be done in the back end because of this new front end.
 The project was hoping that the already planned APIs could be used for the additional front end as well, and a quick and dirty estimate was added to accomodate for changes that needed to be done and some extra routes.
 I believe that we greatly underestimated the increase in complexity from going from one to two clients.
 I wasn't even aware that an additional client would increase complexity at the time, so that is why I am writing it down now.
 Two clients have different needs, and so they might want to send in slightly different data and get slightly different data back.
 And if we look away from the obvious functional part, the clients was authorized differently which obviously adds more complexity.

 ### Juniors

 In the beginning there were 2 seniors and around 6 juniors on my team.
-My team was one of a few teams.
+These numbers increased with mostly juniors.
+Juniors isn't a problem in itself but seem like a bad fit for an advanced project that should be delivered on short time.

 ### Scope creep